rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint3.md

 It also required adding full CRUD capabilities for profile pictures.

 #### 2. How is the issue resolved?
 The feature to upload profile pictures was previously handled by the `ManageController` and it was accessing the `ProfilePicture` property from the `User` model.
 I deleted the `ProfilePicture` property from the `User` model and added it to the `PersonalProfile` model instead.
-Inside `PersonalProfilesController` I added logic for CRUD functionality.

-###### `ProfilePicture` property added inside of `PersonalProfile` model
+###### `ProfilePicture` property removed from `User` model and added inside of `PersonalProfile` model
 ```c#
 public byte[] ProfilePicture { get; set; }
 ```

+Inside `PersonalProfilesController` I handled the logic for CRUD functionality.

-I took the logic for uploading a profile picture from the `ManageController` and transfered it to `PersonalProfilesController`.
-I added an "or" (`||`) condition to the `if` statement that checks for users who have a personal profile but has not set a profile picture.
+I took the logic for uploading a profile picture from the `ManageController` and transfered it to `PersonalProfilesController` and added extra funcionality:
+1. I added an "or" (`||`) condition to the `if` statement that checks for users who have a personal profile but has not set a profile picture.
 Now, if users do not have a personal profile OR users have a personal profile but did not set a profile picture, their profile picture will be set to the default picture.
+2. I added the logic for the `DeleteProfilePictureConfirmed` method.
+3. I added comments to the `Photo`, `ProfiePicture` POST, `DeleteProfilePicture`, and `DeleteProfilePictureConfirmed` POST methods for more clarity.

 ###### PersonalProfilesController `Photo` method for uploading a profile picture or default picture
 ![PersonalProfilesController Photo method for profile picture](sprint3pics/pic2.png)